alissatroiano/Hue/README.md

     - The favicon image was downloaded from [The Noun Project](https://thenounproject.com/term/tint/120414/) and is licensed by [Creative Commons]()

-- I learned how to configure a sitewide favicon in a Django project by following:
+- I learned how to configure a favicon in a Django project by following:

     - [W3](https://www.w3.org/2005/10/howto-favicon)